david-j-davis/New-Project-Shell-Script/README.md

 - Modify github urls or whatever urls you use to replace those in this file
 - Add more commands and projects to your liking

+Get started with Terminal or whatever other shell:
+    ./start-project.sh